 - analyzing the reviews on the competitors’ websites

 Pay attention to the customers’ questions and their claims about the product.
 For example, a customer complains that the color of the sweater (brand name) she has bought was washed out too soon.
-It is a signal that you may need to write an article on the topic like “How to wash your (brand name) sweater” (of course, if you know that the reason of the problem isn’t the bad quality of the sweater).
+It is a signal that you may need to write an article on the topic like “How to wash your (brand name) sweater” (of course, if you know that the reason for the problem isn’t the bad quality of the sweater).